 inertia or incentive

-This is not necessarily racism, but are the mirror texts of the dominant culture creating bias, nevertheless?
+Are the mirror texts of the dominant culture creating bias?
 AAR is not included in the diversity of reviewers study by Lee and Low Books, but I looked through their site.
 There seemed to be 2 reviewers of South Asian descent, maybe 3.
 I saw no African American representation, though there were a few reviewers under pseudonyms with no identifying details so I cannot be sure.
 I do know that AAR’s historical categories only include European and American settings.
-They have ”Indian Historical Romance,” but it is about First Nations (“American Indians”), not Indians from India.
+They have ”Indian Historical Romance,” but it is about Indigenous Americans (“American Indians”), not Indians from India.

 I do not mean to pick on one review site—but, again, if you aspire to poll readers and rank romance novels, your reviews and ratings do matter.
 [Edited to add: based on inquiries from an AAR reviewer, I acknowledge that other review sites may not be more representative.
 I did not break down the ethnicity and race make-up of other romance review sites, like Dear Author or Smart Bitches, Trashy Books, the two the reviewer asked me about.
 The Lee & Low Books study (above) shows that lack of representation in published review journals (also asked about by the AAR reviewer) is a significant problem.
-I focused on AAR‘s reviews in this study because of the visibility of the Top 100 list and the bias issues in the survey process, a larger issue that I might have to take up in a separate post.]
+I focused on AAR‘s reviews in this study because of the visibility of the Top 100 list and the bias issues in the survey process.]

 Still, no single book, publisher, reviewer, or reader is the problem.
 The aggregate is the problem.
 In the aggregate, if authors writing diverse historical romance, particularly authors of color, are not getting traditional publishing support (which the Ripped Bodice statistics show), and they are not getting critical acclaim because of an unequal standard, then they will have a harder time finding their market.
 They could have a harder time being mainstream bestsellers.
 And then traditional publishers might say “those books don’t sell,” which is a way to obscure the fact that publishing has helped establish a market that is unfriendly to these books.